ChristopherSalam/blog/_posts/2015-11-26-array-paths.md

 || work over the course of a year         ||
 ||========================================*/

-// This is sample data, correct output will
+// This is testing data, correct output will
-// thousands of results, all equaling 78.

-var schedule = {
+// thousands of results, all equaling 78. var schedule = {
   "MV":[1,2,3,4,5,6,7,8,9,10,11,12],
   "SF":[1,2,3,4,5,6,7,8,9,10,11,12],